Graphics-Programming-Virtual-Meetup/resources/readme.md

 - [VoxelSpace](https://github.com/s-macke/VoxelSpace)

 ### Volume Rendering
-- [Structured Volume Sampling](https://github.com/huwb/volsample) - MIT-licensed implementation of Structured Volume Sampling technique, along with simple framework for comparing other techniques.
+- [Structured Volume Sampling](https://github.com/huwb/volsample) - MIT-licensed implementation of the Structured Volume Sampling technique, along with a simple framework for comparing other techniques.

 ### Dithering
 - [Dithering on the GPU](http://alex-charlton.com/posts/Dithering_on_the_GPU/) - describe a novel algorithm for ordered dithering based on an arbitrary palette